10 Healthiest Fruits To Eat Every Day

 Instead of always snacking on regular blueberries, give wild blueberries a try.
 They're loaded with anti-inflammatory benefits and have two times more health-helping antioxidants than conventional blueberries, explains Amy Gorin, MS, RDN, an inclusive plant-based registered dietitian nutritionist.

 "Regularly eating wild blueberries has been shown to help improve memory and slow brain aging," says Gorin.
-One small study found that older adults who ate one cup of fresh blueberries daily for three months had significant improvements on mental cognition tests.
+One small 2018 study published in the European Journal of Nutrition found that older adults who ate one cup of fresh blueberries daily for three months had significant improvements on mental cognition tests.

 Nothing goes better with a summer picnic than a big juicy slice of watermelon.
 This summertime staple doesn't only taste good, it's also bursting with health benefits.